jarrodmillman/rcsds/standard/bash.rst

 document, you will quickly realize that implementing a correct regular expression to validate email addresses is extremely complex.
-So if you are writing a website that validates email addresses, it is best to look for a bug-vetted implementation rather than rolling your own.
+So if you are writing a website that validates email addresses, it is best to look for a bug-vetted implementation rather than creating your own.

 The special characters (meta-characters) used for defining regular expressions are::